-Athletic Code: Students participating in athletics will abide by the following rules throughout the calendar year:
+Athletic Code: Students participating in athletics will abide by the following rules throughout the calendar year: Student-athletes will: . . .

-- Student-athletes will: . . . - 1. not use alcohol or tobacco, illicit and illegal drugs, vapes, e-cigarettes, or possess any paraphernalia associated with such things. - 2. not use or possess any prescribed or non-prescribed drug without the knowledge of the coach of that sport. - 3. not commit any felony or act that would constitute a crime if committed by an adult or could result in a criminal charge brought in juvenile or adult court. - 4. attend school for at least four (4) full periods on the day of participation or the day before the event if the event is on a non-school day. - 5. follow rules and regulations as established by the individual coach relative to his/her sport season, orally or written. - 6. not be insubordinate. - 7.
-Maintain their status as a student in good standing. - > The coach will determine to what degree a penalty will be imposed.
-If the penalty imposed is more severe than the athletic code states, then the coach must follow enforcement procedures as laid down by the athletic code.
+- not use alcohol or tobacco, illicit and illegal drugs, vapes, e-cigarettes, or possess any paraphernalia associated with such things. - 2. not use or possess any prescribed drug without the knowledge of the coach of that sport. - 3. not commit any felony or act that would constitute a crime if committed by an adult or could result in a criminal charge brought in juvenile or adult court. - 4. attend school for at least four (4) full periods on the day of participation or the day before the event if the event is on a non-school day.

+- 5. follow rules and regulations as established by the individual coach relative to his/her sport season, orally or written. - 6. not be insubordinate. - 7.
+Maintain their status as a student in good standing.